pbugnion/old-website/src/blog/content/aws-credentials-with-pass.md

 ## A comparison with AWS vault

 Several of my colleagues use [aws-vault](https://github.com/99designs/aws-vault). *aws-vault* stores credentials in pass or in some other secret backend.
 However, instead of injecting the credentials directly into the shell environment, it generates *temporary* credentials using the [session token mechanism](https://docs.aws.amazon.com/cli/latest/reference/sts/get-session-token.html).
-It then opens a new subshell with those credentials in the environment.
+It then opens a new shell with those credentials in the environment.
 Effectively, you have an AWS access key and secret key in your environment, but these are only valid for an hour.

-The main advantage of this is that if you run a malicious command that steals your credentials, the attacker has at most an hour to take advantage of them.
+The main advantage of this is that if you run a malicious command that steals environment variables, the attacker has at most an hour to take advantage of them.

 There are two downsides: